Hagfish: Slime

-Hagfish are long and vermiform, and can exude copious quantities of a milky and fibrous slime or mucus from about 100 glands or invaginations running along their flanks.
-Hagfish are able to produce a lot of slime, which combines with seawater, when they are in danger as a defense mechanism.
+Hagfish can exude copious quantities of a milky and fibrous slime or mucus, from specialized slime glands.
+When released in seawater, the slime expands to 10,000 times its original size in 0.4 seconds.
 This slime that hagfish excrete has very thin fibers that make it more durable and retentive than the slime excreted by other animals.
 The fibers are made of proteins and also make the slime flexible.
 If they are caught by a predator, they can quickly release a large amount of slime to escape.
 If they remain captured, they can tie themselves in an overhand knot, and work their way from the head to the tail of the animal, scraping off the slime and freeing themselves from their captor.
 Rheological investigations showed that hagfish slime viscosity increases in elongational flow which favors gill clogging of suction feeding fish, while its viscosity decreases in shear which facilitates scraping off the slime by the travelling-knot.

-Recently, the slime was reported to entrain water in its keratin-like intermediate filaments, creating a slow-to-dissipate, viscoelastic substance, rather than a simple gel.
+Recently, the slime was reported to entrain water in its keratin-like intermediate filaments excreted by gland thread cells, creating a slow-to-dissipate, viscoelastic substance, rather than a simple gel.
 It has been shown to impair the function of a predator fish's gills.
 In this case, the hagfish's mucus would clog the predator's gills, disabling their ability to respire.
 The predator would release the hagfish to avoid suffocation.
 Because of the mucus, few marine predators target the hagfish.
 Other predators of hagfish are varieties of birds or mammals.

 Free-swimming hagfish also slime when agitated, and later clear the mucus using the same travelling-knot behavior.
 The reported gill-clogging effect suggests that the travelling-knot behavior is useful or even necessary to restore the hagfish's own gill function after sliming.